gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 ### Title

 The name of the podcast.
-A feed MUST contain a title.
+A feed MUST contain a title, and it must not be empty.
+It MAY contain additional classification of the feed (such as "MP3" or "HQ", etc..) if there are multiple feeds, but if such additional classification is added, it SHOULD be added to the end of the title.
+It SHOULD NOT contain special characters at the end / at the beginning.
+Avoid terms like "podcast", "feed", "episodes", etc.. in the title - it will be obvious (or irrelevant) to your users (exception: if "Podcast" is part of your show's name, it is okay to have it included in the title).

 Paths:
 * Atom: `/atom10:feed/atom10:title`
 * RSS: `/rss/channel/title`
 * RSS (DC): `/rss/channel/dc:title`

-**Open Questions**
-* Should the title also contain a description of the feed (eg "MP3", "HQ", etc)?
-If not, where should such information go?
+Good:
+* All My Ponies
+* Opinion of Johnny
+* FLOSS Daily - HQ
+* Beyond the Usual (MP3)

+Bad:
+* All Podcast Episodes
+* MP3 Feed
+* Podcast - High Quality
+* All Entries
+* HQ MP3 - FLOSS
+* > Awesome Podcast <
+* [The Super Podcast]

 ### GUID